 IFF shares sink on expensive plant-based meat bet with Dupont

+The deal, announced Sunday, will more than double the size of IFF, raising its enterprise value to $45.4 billion.

+DuPont shareholders will own 55.4% of the shares of IFF, but IFF Chief Executive Officer Andreas Fibig will run the combined company and also continue to be the board chairman.

-The merger combines the nutrition and biosciences business of DuPont, which makes the protein used in plant-based patties produced by firms like Impossible Foods and Beyond Meat BYND.O, and IFF that makes flavorings, seasonings and natural colors.
+The deal will bring together the nutrition and biosciences business of DuPont, which makes the protein used in plant-based patties produced by firms such as Impossible Foods and Beyond Meat BYND.O, and IFF that provides flavor, seasoning and natural color for these vegan burgers.

-Shares in Dupont were unchanged, and those of IFF fell almost 8% to $123.35.

 While the deal gives the combined company heft in the global plant-based meat market, which is expected to explode to an estimated $140 billion in annual sales over the next decade, Stephens analyst Mark Connelly said the price tag was higher-than-expected.